 Birgus latro was listed as globally vulnerable in 1981 under the IUCN Red List and, although their status was changed in 1996 to "data deficient".
 This was not because populations had recovered, but simply because of the lack of reliable data on their biology and distribution.
 Once widespread through the tropics, robber crabs are today almost exclusively found on islands.
 Sadly, populations continue to decline as a result of harvesting for food, habitat loss, interaction with humans and the impact of introduced predators on young crabs.

 Importantly, the Christmas Island population is genetically distinct from the western Pacific robber crabs, and thus an especial conservation priority.
 Unfortunately, the building of an immigration detention centre on the island has caused an additional and serious threat to the island's robber crab population.

 A major increase in traffic on roads through high population areas of robber crabs has lead to a dramatic increase in the number of robber crabs being killed by vehicles on the island's roads.

-The careless carnage on the Christmas Island roads must stop - this level of killing will reduce the island's robber crab population to a point where their population plummets to a level that is beyond recovery?
+The careless carnage of robber crabs on Christmas Island roads cannot be allowed to go on - this level of killing will over time reduce the island's robber crab population to a level that is beyond recovery!

 Only good science and sound management together with a substantial dose of human wisdom, will ensure these wonderful crabs can survive into the far future.